-- One respondent commented that, although the information goes through an exhaustive approval process when communicated to the market (see paragraph 89), it is based on forward-looking statements, projections, objectives, estimates and forecasts which involve known and unknown risks, uncertainties and other factors, which may cause actual results, performance or achievements of a company to be materially different from those expressed or implied by these forward-looking statements.
-It generally cautions investors not to place undue reliance on such forward-looking statements as a prediction of actual results. - One respondent reported its concern about verifiability and auditability of the information to be provided (which would essentially be comprised of non-GAAP measures) as well as due to the amount of judgement and estimation that the preparation of the disclosures would require. - 247 Three preparers organisations were against producing the amount of information requested by the proposed disclosures under a quantitative perspective.
-Two of them argued that it would imply a significant judgement and incremental costs or imply the risk of negative consequences that would outweigh benefits.
-One other considered that, whereas entity's management can accept the fact that the estimations it uses might turn out differently, external users might not be so accepting of the same level of uncertainty.
+- One respondent comments that, although the information goes through an exhaustive approval process when communicated to the market, it is based on forward-looking statements, projections, objectives, estimates and forecasts which involve known and unknown risks, uncertainties and other factors, which may cause actual results, performance or achievements of a company to be materially different from those expressed or implied by these forward-looking statements.
+It generally cautions investors not to place undue reliance on such forward-looking statements as a prediction of actual results. - 262 One respondent reports its concern about verifiability and auditability of the information to be provided (which would essentially be comprised of non-GAAP measures) as well as due to the amount of judgement and estimation that the preparation of the disclosures would require. - Three preparers organisations are against producing the amount of information requested by the proposed disclosures under a quantitative perspective.
+Two of them argue that it would imply a significant judgement and incremental costs or imply the risk of negative consequences that would outweigh benefits.
+The other respondent considers that, whereas entity's management can accept the fact that the estimations it uses might turn out differently, external users might not be so accepting of the same level of uncertainty.